praveenasiva/praveenasiva/README.md

-# Hi there 👋, I'm Praveena S.
+# Hello 👋 I'm Praveena S.

-## 👩‍💻 About Me
+## About Me
-I am a **Technical Trainer and aspiring Data Scientist** with strong hands-on experience in **Python, Data Science, Machine Learning, and Computer Vision**.
+I am a **Technical Trainer with a strong inclination towards Data Science**, experienced in applying **Python, Machine Learning, and Computer Vision** to practical, real-world use cases.

-I focus on **building practical solutions, mentoring students, and simplifying complex technical concepts** through real-world examples and projects.
+My work revolves around **hands-on development, guiding learners, and translating complex technical ideas into simple, understandable concepts**.
+I actively improve my expertise by building AI-driven and data-focused projects that strengthen both my teaching and technical depth.

-I strongly believe in **learning by doing** and continuously enhance my skills by developing and maintaining applied AI and data-driven projects.
+I believe that consistent practice and real implementation are the foundation for long-term growth in technology.

-- 📍 Location: Coimbatore, Tamil Nadu, India
+- 📍 Coimbatore, Tamil Nadu, India
-- 🎓 Affiliation: Rathinam Technical Campus
+- 🎓 Rathinam Technical Campus
-- 💼 Current Role: Technical Trainer
+- 💼 Role: Technical Trainer
-- 🎯 Interests: Data Science, Machine Learning, AI Applications, Web-Based Solutions
+- 🎯 Areas of Interest: Data Science, Machine Learning, AI-Based Applications, Web Solutions

 ---